 International Development Studies

 These ‘global’ flows and local ways of handling them shape the development trajectories and livelihood possibilities.
 For people to enjoy benefits they need to be able to ‘plug in’ and surf on the right flows and networks.
+Yet, there are now alternative visions of development, such as degrowth, lower-carbon, and shorter supply chains, that have gained attention to rethink the development trajectories.

 Researchers at International Development Studies aim to gain an understanding of the consequences of new flows of people, goods, capital and knowledge for inclusive and sustainable development in Asia, Africa and Latin America.
 Who benefits from these opportunities?
 Who are excluded?
 And how do these global flows shape the local spaces people are residing, studying and working in?
 These are questions that are at the heart of the International Development Studies research section.